truecharts/public/website/src/content/docs/guides/gpu/intel.md

 ## Prerequisites

-- Having your GPU isolated
+- Having your GPU isolated when using a VM
-- Passed the GPU to your Talos Machine
+- Passed the GPU to your Talos Machine when using a VM

 ## Extensions